Blizarre/sensorDataManager/webservice/communication.md

 | HTTP code      |  | 201 : Created <br/> 409 : Already existant |
 | Headers | Default Auth header |  |
 | Body |  { <br/> "Login": "Plop", <br/> "Password": "Kwain" <br/> } | { <br/> "UserID" : 69 <br/> } <br/> On HTTP code 4XX/5XX : no body |
+Only an administrator or the current user can use this method

 ## Delete user
 (not implemented yet, todo)